 Traffic analysis – protocols, applications, services, and their respective traffic requirements e.g. bandwidth and disk/storage capacity should be documented a planned.

 Network segmentation requirements.
 Based on performance, Security, Management, and availability requirements.

 When a network is growing, it is important to understand the type of traffic that will be crossing the network including current traffic flow.
 If the types of traffic are not known; a protocol analyzer can help recognize the traffic and its source.
 During peak hours try to capture the network traffic to find out the traffic types.
 Also, perform capture on different network segments for better understand.
 The figure below illustrates the network analyzer for different segments.

 The protocol analyzer is analyzing the bases of its source and destination as well as the type of traffic sending to the destination.
 The analysis can be used to make decisions on how to manage the traffic efficiently when relocating a server.

 When the network is growing, it is very necessary for a network administrator to understand; how network usage is going to change.

 In addition to understanding changing traffic trends, a network administrator must also be aware of how network use is changing.
-The small network administrator has the capability to get “snapshots” of employee application utilization for an important portion of the employee workforce time to time.
+The small network administrator has the capability to get “snapshots” of employee application use for an important part of the employee workforce from time to time.
 These snapshots may contain information about: